German philosophy: Phenomenology

 Phenomenology began at the start of the 20th century with the descriptive psychology of Franz Brentano (1838–1917), and then the transcendental phenomenology of Edmund Husserl (1859–1938).
 Max Scheler (1874–1928) further developed the philosophical method of phenomenology.
 It was then transformed by Martin Heidegger (1889–1976), whose famous book Being and Time (1927) applied phenomenology to ontology, and who, along with Ludwig Wittgenstein, is considered one of the most influential philosophers of the 20th century.
 Phenomenology has had a large influence on Continental Philosophy, particularly existentialism and poststructuralism.
-Heidegger himself is often identified as an existentialist, though he would have rejected this.
+Heidegger himself is often identified as an existentialist, though he rejected this.

 Hermeneutics

 Hermeneutics is the philosophical theory and practice of interpretation and understanding.

 Originally hermeneutics referred to the interpretation of texts, especially religious texts.
 In the 19th century, Friedrich Schleiermacher (1768–1834), Wilhelm Dilthey (1833–1911) and others expanded the discipline of hermeneutics beyond mere exegesis and turned it into a general humanistic discipline.
 Schleiermacher wondered whether there could be a hermeneutics that was not a collection of pieces of ad hoc advice for the solution of specific problems with text interpretation but rather a "general hermeneutics," which dealt with the "art of understanding" as such, which pertained to the structure and function of understanding wherever it occurs.
 Later in the 19th century, Dilthey began to see possibilities for continuing Schleiermacher's general hermeneutics project as a "general methodology of the humanities and social sciences".

 In the 20th century, hermeneutics took an 'ontological turn'.
 Martin Heidegger's Being and Time fundamentally transformed the discipline.
-No longer was it conceived of as being about understanding linguistic communication, or providing a methodological basis for the human sciences - as far as Heidegger was concerned, hermeneutics is ontology, dealing with the most fundamental conditions of man's being in the world.
+No longer was it conceived of as being about understanding linguistic communication, or providing a methodological basis for the human sciences – as far as Heidegger was concerned, hermeneutics is ontology, dealing with the most fundamental conditions of man's being in the world.
 The Heideggerian conception of hermeneutics was further developed by Heidegger's pupil Hans-Georg Gadamer (1900–2002), in his book Truth and Method.

 Frankfurt School

-In 1923, Carl Grünberg founded the Institute for Social Research, drawing from Marxism, Freud's psychoanalysis and Weberian philosophy, which came to be known as the "Frankfurt School".
+In 1923, Carl Grünberg founded the Institute for Social Research, drawing from Marxism, Freud's psychoanalysis, and Weberian philosophy, which came to be known as the "Frankfurt School".
 Expelled by the Nazis, the school reformed again in Frankfurt after World War II.
 Although they drew from Marxism, they were outspoken opponents of Stalinism.
 Books from the group, like Adorno’s and Horkheimer’s Dialectic of Enlightenment and Adorno’s Negative Dialectics, critiqued what they saw as the failure of the Enlightenment project and the problems of modernity.
-Postmodernists consider the Frankfurt school to be one of their precursors.

-Since the 1960s the Frankfurt School has been guided by Jürgen Habermas' (born 1929) work on communicative reason, linguistic intersubjectivity and what Habermas calls "the philosophical discourse of modernity".
+Since the 1960s, the Frankfurt School has been guided by Jürgen Habermas' (born 1929) work on communicative reason and linguistic intersubjectivity.